jamestmartin/lambda-calculus/README.md

 ## Usage
 Run the program using `stack run` (or run the tests with `stack test`).

 Type in your expression at the prompt: `>> `.
-This will happen:
-* the type for the expression will be inferred and then printed,
-* then, regardless of whether typechecking succeeded, expression will be evaluated to normal form using the call-by-value evaluation strategy and then printed.
+Yourexpression will be evaluated to normal form using the call-by-value evaluation strategy and then printed.

-Exit the prompt with `Ctrl-c` (or equivalent).
+Exit the prompt with `Ctrl-d` (or equivalent).

+## Commands
+Instead of entering an expression in the REPL, you may enter a command.
+These commands are available:

+* `:load <filename>`: Execute a program in the interpreter, importing all definitions.
+* `:clear`: Clear all of your variable definitions.
+* `:check <on/off> <always/decls/off>`:
+  * If the first argument is `off`, then expressions will be evaluated even if they do not typecheck.
+  * If the second argument is `always`, inferred types will always be printed.
+    If it is `decls`, then only declarations will have their inferred types printed.
+    Otherwise, the type of expressions is never printed.
+  * The default values are `on` `decls`.
+* `:trace <off/local/global>`:
+  * If the argument is `local`, intermediate expressions will be printed as the evaluator evaluates them.
+  * If the argument is `global`, the *entire* expression will be printed each evaluator step.
+  * The default value is `off`.

 ## Syntax
 The parser's error messages currently are virtually useless, so be very careful with your syntax.